 Level 2 - Administrative Hearing

 If you are not happy with the disposition of your appeal, the next level is to request an administrative hearing through Parking & Transportation Services.
 This must be done within 21 days after the determination has been mailed back to you.
 An administrative hearing can be done in writing or in person for your convenience.
 Payment of the citation is required in order to move forward with the administrative hearing.
 If the determination from the administrative hearing is in your favor you will receive a full refund, if not the citation is paid in full and closed.
 All administrative hearings are conducted and reviewed by a qualified hearing examiner, who is not an employee of San Diego State University.

 If you want to request a second level of appeal and cannot pay the required citation amount you must meet indigent status.
 You will be required to submit the payment waiver of penalty application even if you are not requesting a payment plan.
 Should you request and are approved for indigent status for a hearing and you are found liable for the citation, you will have only 10 days from receipt of your determination letter to request a payment plan.

 Level 3 - Superior Court

 The third and final level of appeal is resolved at Superior Court.
-You must request this from Parking & Transportation Services no more than 30 calendar days of the mailing of date of the disposition from the hearing.
-There is a non-refundable fee for this step payable to the County of San Diego.
+You must go to the Superior Court to initiate this process no more than 30 calendar days of the mailing of date of the disposition from the hearing.
+There is a non-refundable fee of $25 for this step payable to the County of San Diego.